maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 **Blur Blur Blur**, powered by our `.txt` OS,
 can generate **almost hallucination-free**, **structurally logical** images with just **2–3 lines of semantic instruction**.
-In certain scenes — like educational diagrams, product illustrations, or narrative storyboards
+In certain scenes — like educational diagrams, product illustrations, or narrative storyboards —
 the results can approach **near-commercial quality**.

 This is the first system that treats **language as a spatial control tool** —
 not aesthetic parameter tuning, but **semantic × spatial × logical × modular cooperation**.

+> 🧩 Built as a working prototype of future **multimodal embedding orchestration** —
+> a roadmap many AI labs are still theorizing about, now running in `.txt` form.

 ---